 - Communication skills – will need to be able to explain novel and complex ideas to stakeholders of all levels and within multidisciplinary teams.
 Written communication skills will also be needed for record keeping and documentation, a key part of these regulated industries

-- Organisational skills – to map out projects, prioritise workload and keep accurate documentation
+- Organisational skills – to map out projects, prioritize workload and keep accurate documentation

 - Flexibility & Adaptability – has to be able to keep up with latest techniques and technologies as they develop